jgressmann/Weather/Readme.md

  must be identical.

 1. The payload size must be set to 32 bytes and the CRC to 16 bit on the RPI.
-These are the default settings for `rf24-packet-router` so everthing _should_ work out of the box.
+These are the default settings for `rf24-packet-router` so everything _should_ work out of the box.

 1. Each device as well as the RPI must have a _unique_ network id.

 1. The network id `0xff` is reserved as the broadcast address.

 ## Start the monitoring software on the RPI